Applying Author Styles

 <link rel="stylesheet" href="/main.css">

 The mandatory rel attribute identifies this link as a style sheetFor browsers, stylesheet is the most important kind of link, but there’s also preload for loading assets that a page will use later and icon for identifying favicons.
 Search engines also use these links; for example, rel=canonical names the “true name” of a page and search engines use it to track pages that appear at multiple URLs. and the href attribute has the style sheet URL.
-We need to find all these links, download their style sheets, and apply them.
+We need to find all these links, download their style sheets, and apply them, as in Figure 2.

 Since we’ll be doing similar tasks in the next few chapters, let’s generalize a bit and write a recursive function that turns a tree into a list of nodes: